yitsushi/totp-cli/README.md

 ### Shell Completion

+Disclaimer: I don't have much expertise with auto-complete integrations.
+The following instructions should be enough, but it is possible they are not.
+Feel free to open a Pull Request with any additional suggestions/fixes either in the docs or the autocomplete scripts.

 * Bash: `autocomplete/bash_autocomplete`
 * Zsh: `autocomplete/zsh_autocomplete`

+#### Zsh

 A function to provide tab-completion for zsh is in the file `autocomplete/zsh_autocomplete`.
 When installing or packaging totp-cli this